ibm-cloud-docs/vpc/storage-known-issues.md

 ## Block Storage volumes and snapshots
 {: #block-storage-known-issue}

-### Fast restore snapshots with customer-managed encryption issue
-{: #snapshots-fast-restore-known-issue}

-**Issue:** When you restore a volume from a snapshot by using the fast restore feature, you can use a different encryption key for the snapshot and for the new volume.
-If you delete the snapshot encryption key from the key management service, the volume might still become inaccessible when it is attached or reattached to a virtual server instance.

-**Workaround:** To recover the snapshot encryption key, use [the key recovery procedure](/docs/key-protect?topic=key-protect-restore-keys).
-When the key is recovered, the volume becomes accessible.

 ### Volumes and snapshots omit the catalog offering information for unbilled catalog offering versions
 {: #volumes-catalog-managed-known-issue}